mapbender/mapbender-documentation/en/functions/misc/button.rst

 .. image:: ../../../figures/de/button_legend_font_awesome_text.png
      :scale: 80

 Now, by clicking on the button, the legend will open in a dialog box.
-This only works, if the *element type* of the legend element is set to "dialog".
+This only works if the *element type* of the legend element is set to "dialog".
 The *element type* "blockelement" should only be used when you want to integrate the legend in the sidepane.

 Button for Line and Area Ruler
 --------------------------------

-The line and area ruler can also be integrated in the application via buttons.
-These elements already have to have been added to the content, sidepane or footer in order to do so.
+The line and area ruler also can be integrated in the application via buttons.
+These elements must have been added to the content, sidepane or footer in order to do so.

-This example demonstrates how to create groups.
-Both buttons should be in one group, so that only one line or area ruler, can be active and not both at the same time.
+This example demonstrates how to create groups: Both buttons should be in one group, so that only one line or area ruler can be active and not both at the same time.

 You can add this button, like the legend button, by clicking on the ``+`` -symbol in the application in the Layouts tab.
 The dialog box "Add element - Button" appears.
 For the line ruler feature it can look like this:

 .. image:: ../../../figures/de/button_distance_dialog.png
      :scale: 80

 In this example, the title (*Title*) of the button is "Line ruler".
 The element references to a *Target* called "line".
 This element was created beforehand with the feature Line/Area Ruler.
-You can find a description of how to create this feature in this documentation under `Line/Area Ruler <../basic/ruler.html>`_.
+You can find a description on how to create this feature under `Line/Area Ruler <../basic/ruler.html>`_.

 To group this button and the button for the area ruler, you have to put a group name in the field *Group*.
-In this example the name of the group is "measure".
+In this example, the name of the group is "measure".
 You also have to add this group name to the button for the area ruler.

 When you hover your mouse over the button, the text "measure line" will appear (*Tooltip*).
 The option "Line ruler" was chosen for *Icon*.